LayanOliveira/Santander-Bootcamp-Fullstack-Developer-2022/README.md

 # Santander Bootcamp Fullstack Developer 2022

-Uparei neste repositório as aulas/exercícios que fiz na plataforma [DIO](https://digitalinnovation.one/) durante o [Bootcamp Fullstack Developer do Santander](https://web.dio.me/track/33c858ab-35fb-4170-9193-a9eef8c2ba25).
+I'll upload to this repository all the classes and exercises I did on [DIO's](https://digitalinnovation.one/) platform during the [Santander's Bootcamp, Fullstack Developer](https://web.dio.me/track/33c858ab-35fb-4170-9193-a9eef8c2ba25).

-- **10/06/2022** - Adicionado as aulas de 01 a 10 de "HTML5 e CSS3" básico
+- **10/06/2022** - Added "HTML5 and CSS3" basics

-- **11/06/2022** - Adicionado a "Primeira parte dos Fundamentos Flexbox"

-- **12/06/2022** - Adicionado a "Segunda parte dos Fundamentos Flexbox"
+- **11/06/2022** - Added first part of Flexbox "Flexbox foundations 1"

+- **12/06/2022** - Added second part of Flexbox "Flexbox foundations 2"

-- **12/06/2022** - Adicionado o "Projeto, Integrador Flexbox" e o modelo base
+- **12/06/2022** - Added "Flexbox Integrator Project" and base model

-- **13/06/2022** - Adicionado o "Projeto, Pagina inicial do Instagram"
+- **13/06/2022** - Added "Project, Instagram login page"

-- **14/06/2022** - Adicionado a primeira parte do curso de JavaScript "Introdução ao JavaScript"
+- **14/06/2022** - Added the first part of the JavaScript course "Introduction to JavaScript"

-- **15/06/2022** - Adicionado a segunda parte do curso de JavaScript "Sintaxe e Operadores"

-- **16/06/2022** - Adicionado a terceira parte do curso de JavaScript "Variáveis e Tipos"
+- **15/06/2022** - Added the second part of the JavaScript course "Syntax and Operators"

+- **16/06/2022** - Added the third part of the JavaScript course "Types and Variables"

-- **17/06/2022** - Adicionado a quarta parte do curso de JavaScript "Funções"
+- **17/06/2022** - Added the fourth part of the JavaScript course "Functions"

-- **18/06/2022** - Adicionado a quinta parte do curso de JavaScript "Coleções"
+- **18/06/2022** - Added the fifth part of the JavaScript course "Collections"

-- **18/06/2022** - Adicionado a sexta parte do curso de JavaScript "Map, Filter e Reduce"
+- **18/06/2022** - Added the sixth part of the JavaScript course "Map, Filter e Reduce"

-- **19/06/2022** - Adicionado a sétima parte do curso de JavaScript "Debugging e Error Handling"
+- **19/06/2022** - Added the seventh part of the JavaScript course "Debugging and Error Handling"

-- **21/06/2022** - Adicionado a oitava parte do curso de JavaScript "JavaScript Assíncrono"
+- **21/06/2022** - Added the eighth part of the JavaScript course "Async Await"

-- **22/06/2022** - Adicionado a nona parte do curso de JavaScript "Orientação a objetos"

-- **23/06/2022** - Adicionado a décima parte do curso de JavaScript "Trabalhando com Módulos em JavaScript"

-- **24/06/2022** - Adicionado a décima primeira parte do curso de JavaScript "Manipulando a D.O.M. com JavaScript"
+- **22/06/2022** - Added the ninth part of the JavaScript course "Oriented Object"

+- **23/06/2022** - Added the tenth part of the JavaScript course "Modules"

+- **24/06/2022** - Added the eleventh part of the JavaScript course "D.O.M."

-- **27/06/2022** - Adicionado as aulas de "TypeScript"
+- **27/06/2022** - Added "TypeScript" classes

-- **29/06/2022** - Adicionado mais aulas de TypeScript e o "Projeto TypeScript"
+- **29/06/2022** - Added the "TypeScript Project"

+- **02/07/2022** - Added the first Angular class "Introduction to Angular"